 Second of a two-semester capstone design sequence.
 Multi-tasked student teams take the conceptual study done in Senior Design I through design development to produce final computations, contract documents, design drawings, cost estimates, and specifications.
 Students make written and oral presentations before a selected panel of judges.
 Practicing engineers from the local community are included in the panel.
 Working professionals will be brought in for presentations discussing important contemporary issues.
-Prerequisite: CE 498 and CE360 as corequisite
+Prerequisite: CE 498.
+Corequisite: CE360.